als244/ml_dataflow/README.md

 #### Methodology

 To simulate realistic conditions, the first few steps (approximately 2 minutes) are ignored --- at the beginning temperature/clock rate is unstable and likely overestimates stready-state perf.
 After a couple minutes the step times become very consistent.
-For example, as we've configured the target step time of 1B model to be around 6 seconds, this means we warmup with 20 steps and then record the next 30 and take average.
-For 8B (with target on order of 48 seconds), there are 2 warmup steps and then the following 5 steps get recorded.
-This is different for long seqs where minimum step time for 1 sequence becomes large.
-The step time ends when the last parameter block (updated with optimizer) arrives home.
+The step time ends when the last parameter block (after being updated with optimizer) arrives home.
 The experiment configurations to sweep across different [machine](#machine-specs), memory, seq len, and model are in `bench/reproduce_results/experiment_sweep_config.json`.

 ---